UltraEngine/Documentation/CPP/LoadMaterial.md

 ## Returns

-Returns a new material object.
+Returns a material object if the file is loaded successfully, otherwise NULL is returned.